CCDM-CBADA/CBADAQuarto/README.md

 ### Getting Quarto

-If you do not have Quarto installed on your device (and are not already using RStudio, which includes it by default), you will need to do that first.
+If you do not have Quarto installed on your device; you will need to do that first.
 [Go here](https://quarto.org/docs/get-started/) for instructions on how to install Quarto.

 ### Getting the Template